evidentlyai/evidently/docs/book/dashboard/design_dashboard_api.md

 * Select Panel **parameters**, e.g., aggregation level.
 * Define the **Panel value(s)** to show:
   * For Test Panels, specify `test_id`.
-  * For Metric and Distribution Panels, specify `metric_id` and `field_path`. .
+  * For Metric and Distribution Panels, specify `metric_id` and `field_path`.
-* Pass `test_args` or `metric_args` to identify the exact value when they repeat in a snapshot.
+* If applicable, pass `test_args` or `metric_args` to identify the exact value when they repeat in a snapshot.
 For instance, to plot the mean value of a given column, pass the column name as an argument.

 This page explains each step in detail.

 ## Add a new Panel

-You can add monitoring Panels using the Python API, or directly in the user interface (Evidently Cloud only).
+You can add monitoring Panels using the Python API, or directly in the user interface (Evidently Cloud or Enterprise).

 {% tabs %}